jasonwmcswain/pdf-mergician/CONTRIBUTING.md

 ---

-Thank you for contributing to merge-pdf! 🎉
+Thank you for contributing to pdf-mergician! 🎉